R&D assets in the BioRegion

 Research in oncology stands out, with a wide range of capacities from basic to clinical research.
 Catalan hospitals are international benchmarks in treating cancer, but also in thoracic, cardiac and opthalmologic surgery, and in kidney transplants.

-However, it is the capacity to generate new business projects (startups) and to develop new products and therapies by companies and institutions (clinical trials, pipeline) that is determining the success and growth of the BioRegion of Catalonia.
+However, it is the ability to generate new business projects (startups) and to develop new products and therapies by companies and institutions (clinical trials, pipeline) that is determining the success and growth of the BioRegion of Catalonia.

 76 therapies in clinical development